brycewray/hugo-site/content/posts/2023/05/cloudflare-pages-more-attractive-home-hugo-sites/index.md

 <!--more-->

-**Note**: If you've already read my uncomplimentary assessment of CFP in "['Publish or perish' in 2023](/posts/2023/03/publish-or-perish-2023/)" and wonder how that can possibly square with what I said above . . . well, I'll get to that at the end.
+**Update, 2023-05-18**: If, prior to today, you'd already read my uncomplimentary assessment of CFP in "['Publish or perish' in 2023](/posts/2023/03/publish-or-perish-2023/)" and wondered how it can possibly square with what I said above, please be advised that I've now considerably revised that post due to what I explain herein.
 {.box}

 Last July, I closed a [totally unrelated post](/posts/2022/07/using-dart-sass-hugo-some-data-using-github-actions/) with something I'd read about the CFP platform: